Table of Contents

 Performance

-I inserted the bulb into my office light and created a “Work” Scene in the Wiz app that adjusts the light to its brightest setting with the push of a button.
-I also created a Lights Out Scene, and both worked without issue.
-Then I create Siri shortcuts to run the appropriate Scene when I say to the virtual assistant, “Turn on my work light” or “Turn off my work light,” and the feature works as expected.
-After linking the Wiz to Amazon Alexa, I had no problem controlling the light bulb with voice commands through my Echo smart speaker.
+My office light was installed with the bulb, and I created within my Wiz app the Scene of Work that, with one button push, sets the light to its brightest setting.
+So I also created a Lights Out Scene, and both worked great without any issues.
+The next step was to create Siri shortcuts to activate the respective Scene when I say to the virtual assistant, “Turn on my work light,” or “Turn off my work light,” and it works perfectly.
+Once I connected the Wiz to Alexa, it was a breeze controlling the light bulb by voice commands through my Echo smart speaker.

 Conclusion

-The Philips Smart Wi-Fi Wiz dimmable A19 bulb offers loads of value and convenience at a low price.
-It works with Wi-Fi for app control without the need for a separate hub, supports voice commands, and has plenty of customization options, including the ability to create Scenes and Lighting Schedules.
-Aside from some minor Wi-Fi connectivity issues, which are easily remedied, there’s very little you don’t like about this bulb.
-Overall, it’s a great smart dimmable Wi-Fi LED bulb for the price, but it falls a bit behind the Wyze Bulb, our Editors’ Choice in the range.
-This micro costs less ($7.99 per bulb) and has adjustable white temperature but lacks Siri controls and dynamic lighting effects.
+The Philips Smart Wi-Fi Wiz dimmable A19 bulb tends to burp any porta for massive value and convenience at a cheap price.
+It acts on Wi-Fi for app control without needing a separate gateway; can acknowledge voice controls; and has a gazillion options, including Scenes and Lighting Schedules.
+We could do away with the Wi-Fi issues, which are a minor problem and can be fixed, and that’s about it with the little pros.
+Other than that, it is a great smart dimmable Wi-Fi LED bulb and a bit behind the price of the Wyze Bulb, our Editors’ Choice in the class.
+The cheaper micro costs only $7.99 per bulb and has an adjustable white temperature but lacks a bit in Siri controls and dynamic lighting effects.

 Advantages